JabRef/abbrv.jabref.org/README.md

 Please check the direcotry [`journals`](journals/) for

 - a list of abbreviations
-- an explanating [`README.md`](journals/REAMDE.md) listing the sources of the csv file.
+- an explaining [`README.md`](journals/README.md) listing the sources of the csv file.
 For instance, some lists are generated using Python, some are maintained manually.

 ## Conference and institute abbreviations